How much notice is needed to make an appointment?

 Peace for Pets provides home euthanasia service to all types of house pets.
 This includes dogs, cats, rabbits, guinea pigs, other small mammals, parrots, and backyard birds.
 Dr. Ivey cannot help with mini pigs, goats, horses, or other hoofed animals.

 What is the best way to schedule an appointment?

 Scheduling over the phone is best.
 This way, the details of your pet’s unique situation can be discussed, your questions can be answered, and availability can be relayed in real time.
-If email is better for you, that’s OK, but please understand that the available appointment times may change as emails are being exchanged.
-If you have questions about your pet’s quality of life, this should be discussed over the phone.
+If e-mail is better for you, that’s OK, but please understand that the available appointment times may change as e-mails are being exchanged.
+If you have questions about your pet’s quality of life or about euthanasia, this should be discussed over the phone.